 If you mix Propranolol and alcohol — resulting in your blood pressure dropping too much — you may experience the following symptoms:

 However, these side effects are unusual — most users do not experience any adverse effects at all.
-You can read about how real users have found their experience by visiting our Propranolol reviews page.

 If side effects do occur, they are normally mild (especially at the low dosage used to treat situational anxiety) and will go away in time.
 You can find out more about possible Propranolol side effects here.